Are you interested in creating a budget?

 A budget doesn’t work if the other person doesn’t even know it exists!

-Make changes when/if needed.
+Make changes when/if needed when creating a budget.

 I recommend going over your budget on a regular basis.
 This may mean once a week, once a month, or something else.
 Do what feels right for you and what you think your situation calls for.